Enjoy shopping at your local Asian market for every ingredient you may need.

 In this Post: Everything you need for

 If there is one type of food I crave most consistently it is, hands down, Asian food.
-From Thai to Vietnamese to Japanese and everything in between, I am always in the mood for that unmistakably spicy, salty, sweet and sour combination.
+From the 48 plus countries that make up Asia, I love anything from Thai to Vietnamese to Japanese.
+I am always in the mood for the flavorful combinations.

-Full of clean flavors, low calorie ingredients and an emphasis on fresh vegetables, Asian food has played a key role in my weight loss journey.
-Over the years, I’ve learned that the secret to being able to prepare an Asian meal on a whim is to keep a well stocked pantry.
+Full of clean flavors, low-calorie ingredients and an emphasis on fresh vegetables, Asian food has played a key role in my weight loss journey.
+Over the years, I’ve learned that the secret to being able to prepare an Asian meal is to keep a well-stocked pantry.

-Walking through the aisles of an Asian market can be overwhelming and intimidating.
 To make it easy, I’ve compiled a list of the top 10 essential ingredients and tools to get you started.
-These can all be purchased at most major grocery stores, international markets or online.
+These can all be purchased at most international markets or grocery stores.

 3. Rice Vinegar: The primary source of acidity in Asian cooking comes from rice vinegar.
-Virtually calorie free, it works like lemon juice to cut through fat and provide a balanced flavor in stir-fries, soups, marinades and more.
+Virtually calorie-free, it works like lemon juice to cut through the fat and provide a balanced flavor in stir-fries, soups, marinades and more.

 9. Roasted Seaweed Sheets: Most popularly used to form sushi rolls, we love serving seaweed sheets with stir-fries to use in place of a fork, almost like a lettuce cup!
 At just 10 calories a sheet, they are a great way to add a ton of flavor plus a whole host of B vitamins and iron.
 For even more flavor, quickly toast them on an open flame on your stove top for a few seconds per side.
 Our toddler LOVES roasted seaweed sheets – he eats them like chips!